StarGate01/chrzwatch-firmware/README.md

  - The `RegisterWriter` library (TBA) is based on the library of the same name by *Rohm* / *Mikko Koivunen*: https://platformio.org/lib/show/10695/RegisterWriter
    - Fixed include paths
    - Fixed default pins

+### Licensing

+Please note that while most code in this repository may be licensed under the term of the GPL3 license, this explicitly does not apply to the libraries contained in `/lib`.
+All these libraries have their own license attached.